laurenkolinger/3d/readme.md

   - opencv-python
   - matplotlib
   - pillow
-- **Note:** This pipeline has been developed and tested primarily on macOS.
-Compatibility and performance on Windows or Linux are not guaranteed.
+- **Note:** This pipeline has been developed and tested primarily on macOS & Linux.
+Compatibility on windows is not guaranteed.

 ## Project Structure